ArabAmerican/Easy-YDNS/README.md

 	https://www.microsoft.com/en-us/p/debian/9msvkqc78pk6

 	When you run it for the first time, it will ask you to create a username and password.
 You can set this to whatever you like, but do not forget the password as you will need it later.
 Once you see a terminal window with a line at something like "username@laptopname:~$" proceed to step 3.

 ## Using Terminal (for Linux & Windows 10)

-3) Drag the files "setup.sh" and "YDNS.sh" from the extracted zip folder to the Desktop (or move it somewhere that you can reference later)
+3) Drag the files "setup.sh" and "ydns.sh" from the extracted zip folder to the Desktop (or move it somewhere that you can reference later)
 4) In terminal, set the directory to the location of the files you just moved.
 An example is listed below if the files are moved to the desktop.

 		username@laptopname:~$ cd /mnt/c/users/**YourWindowsUsername**/Desktop

 5) Then, run the setup script.
+This only needs to be done once.
 This can be done by typing this into terminal:

 		./setup.sh

 	This will ask you for the password you made earlier, type that in and hit enter.

 	If done correctly, a lot of messages will appear.
 Don't worry, this setup script is installing assigning necessary permissions, updating repositories, and installing cURL and DNSutils so that this script can function.
 After one minute, a message should appear.

 		Done.

+## Editing ydns.sh

-6) Next, we will open ydns.sh and modify some of the variables inside the script (you can open it with any text editor, such as Notepad)
+6) Next, we will open ydns.sh and enter your login and host inside the script (you can open it with any text editor, such as Notepad)
-	As it states, go to http://ydns.io/user/api and locate the API username and secret.
+	Go to http://ydns.io/user/api and locate the API username and secret.
 		If you haven't created an account on YDNS yet, this is the time to do so.
-	Copy the username and secret and replace it with PASTE_USERNAME & PASTE_SECRET respectively.
+	a) Copy the username and secret and replace it with PASTE_USERNAME & PASTE_SECRET respectively.
 It should look something like this once you paste them:

 		username="fFDHGF4df46Fg35F"
 		#Enter your API Username here